• Skip to primary navigation

 Pan searing uses high heat and a thin layer of fat to quickly brown the outside of the shrimp while keeping the inside juicy.
 Because shrimp cook in just a few minutes, this method is ideal for weeknights and for adding protein to pasta, rice, salads, tacos, and more.

 Well-executed pan seared shrimp develop a light golden crust, a firm but tender bite, and a clean, sweet shrimp flavor instead of rubbery or mushy texture.
 The technique is straightforward once you understand the common mistakes to avoid.
+But if you want to take a look at those mistakes for self-education and to prevent them from happening, I have a full troubleshooting breakdown in Why Your Shrimp Goes Wrong (and How to Fix It).

 • Shrimp (fresh or frozen, peeled and deveined): Shrimp are the star and need to be cleaned well for the best flavor and texture; peeling and deveining removes grit and the intestinal "vein" that can taste muddy if left in.
 Large or extra-large shrimp are easiest to sear without overcooking, while very small shrimp cook so fast they're easy to dry out.
 Always start with frozen shrimp if possible-they're often fresher than "fresh" counter shrimp and have the right texture